Annotation

 What is active learning?
 What are its advantages and disadvantages?

-How can I activate my students during a lecture/seminar/online?
+How can I activate my students during a lecture/seminar?

 What teaching strategies promote active learning?
 How to use them effectively?